Connectivity structure and dynamics of nonlinear recurrent neural networks: Discussion

 Another route to extensive-rank structure is via networks that perform many tasks, which could be modeled, for example, by representing mode overlaps through blockwise factorization of $P(\{\ell_a, r_a\}_{a=1}^M)$ across $a$.
-This ``multi-task'' scenario is increasingly relevant in both neuroscience and machine learning \cite{yang2019task, driscoll2024flexible}.
+This multitask scenario is increasingly relevant in both neuroscience and machine learning \cite{yang2019task, driscoll2024flexible}.

-Even in standard RNN training, initializing couplings with low-rank structure could improve procedures such as FORCE learning, which rely on suppressing chaos \cite{sussillo2009generating, laje2013robust}.
+Even in standard recurrent neural network training, initializing couplings with low-rank structure could improve procedures such as FORCE learning, which rely on suppressing chaos \cite{sussillo2009generating, laje2013robust}.
 Lower-dimensional attractors may be easier to control, potentially leading to faster convergence.